warkrismagic/mcp-ui-fork_research/docs/src/guide/protocol-details.md

 ## URI List Format Support

 When using `mimeType: 'text/uri-list'`, the content follows the standard URI list format (RFC 2483).
 However, **MCP-UI requires a single URL** for rendering.
+For security reasons, the protocol must be `http/s`.

 - **Single URL Requirement**: MCP-UI will use only the first valid URL found
 - **Multiple URLs**: If multiple URLs are provided, the client will use the first valid URL and log a warning about the ignored alternatives